SeriousOldMan/Simulator-Controller/README.md

 [5.8.4.1-release](https://cutt.ly/7enL4yn0) (Changes: "Strategy Workbench" remembers chart settings, Track mapping and track automations for open tracks, Changed unblock modifiers in "Simulator Startup", New LLM events for the Spotter, New controller action "TrackMapping" for Race Spotter, New icon for "TrackMapping" controller action, New "trackMapping" parameter for the "Race Spotter" plugin, New controller action functions "enableTrackMapping" and "disableTrackMapping", New LLM actions for the *Conversation* booster of the Race Spotter, Track mapping function in Startup Profiles.)

-[5.8.3.2-release](https://cutt.ly/cevAFRtT) (Changes: Several UI changes (new Add/Delete/Save buttons, field size changes, and so on), Updates for the French translation, Saved sessions can no longer be exported to the session database in "Practice Center", Improved resilience of rule engine against defective foreign functions.)
+[5.8.3.2-release](https://cutt.ly/cevAFRtT) (Changes: Several UI changes (new Add/Delete/Save buttons, field size changes, and so on), Updates for the French translation, Saved sessions can no longer be exported to the session database in "Solo Center", Improved resilience of rule engine against defective foreign functions.)

 #### Latest development build

 [5.8.6.0-release](https://www.dropbox.com/scl/fi/e2022lafjjou7itrfe6aa/Simulator-Controller-5.8.6.0-dev.zip?rlkey=ia015qt90xc3sh0vba8255tih&st=kf511mj5&dl=1) (Early build for 5.8.6.
-Changes: Fixed live graph redrawing in "Practice Center", Fixed tyre laps handling in "Practice Center", Fixed Spotter to give opponent lap times again, Fixed error reporting for missing SoX and NirCmd, New version of local LLM runtime, New LLM event for Race Spotter, Fixed tooltip timeouts in "Simlator Startup", "Practice Center" filters laps without telemetry data.)
+Changes: Fixed live graph redrawing in "Solo Center", Fixed tyre laps handling in "Solo Center", Fixed Spotter to give opponent lap times again, Fixed error reporting for missing SoX and NirCmd, New version of local LLM runtime, New LLM event for Race Spotter, Fixed tooltip timeouts in "Simlator Startup", "Solo Center" filters laps without telemetry data.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-586) of this version and all the versions you might have skipped, before installing and using this version.